-Instructors: Jason Guy, Buzz Solutions, Solomon Brackett, City of Troy Utilities for utilities to modernize their inspection processes.
+Instructors: Jason Guy, Buzz Solutions, Solomon Brackett, Chase Collins, City of Troy Utilities

+New technologies provide significant opportunities for utilities to modernize their inspection processes.
 Drones and other unmanned aerial vehicles provide dramatic improvements in image capture.
 Once drone programs ramp up utilities have to address potential resource impacts of analyzing larger quantities of images.
 Then the challenge becomes integrating the inspection results smoothly into work processes.